A restraining device to aid identification of bees by digital photography

 https://doi.org/10.26786/1920-7603(2015)20Abstract

 We developed a simple restraining chamber to hold captured bumble bees temporarily so they could be photographed in the field using inexpensive “point-and-shoot” digital cameras.
 The process is quick, and the resulting “digital voucher” images allowed us to correct a substantial fraction of field identifications based on visual inspection.
-The system can improve the accuracy of monitoring programs in which it is undesirable to kill specimens to provide traditional vouchers.Downloads
+The system can improve the accuracy of monitoring programs in which it is undesirable to kill specimens to provide traditional vouchers.References

 Published